tiagomapmarques/js-boilerplate/STANDARDS.md

 (for code coverage collection), `node_modules` (obviously) and `public` (the generated assets folder).

-The `environments` folder contains any and all files pertaining to building and configuring the environment for the application.
+The `config` folder contains any and all files pertaining to building and configuring the environment for the application.
 This includes the build configuration for webpack (and its environments) and any environment-specific global runtime variables.